How to Become a Registered Dietitian

 Opportunities for Advancement

-Registered dietitians with advanced degrees command higher salaries and have a more diverse choice of career paths.
-(A doctorate in nutrition, for example, opens up careers in research and academia.)
-Professionals can also increase their advancement opportunities by relocating to an area with a shortage of health care professionals.
+RDs with advanced degrees command higher salaries and have a more diverse choice of career paths.
+(A doctorate in nutrition, for example, opens up careers in research and academia.).
+Those working in food service and clinical care often advance into management positions with higher salaries as well.
+RDs can also increase their advancement opportunities by relocating to an area with a shortage of health care professionals.

 If you would like to gain the necessary education to become a registered dietitian, we highly recommend that you check out our free School Finder Tool located HERE.